Uberi/University-Notes/PHIL350/PHIL350.md

 In truth-centred epistemology, truth is the central goal/objective, and obtaining truth is valued above all else.
 However, there's no real epistemic reason for it to be.

-Elgin proposes that instead, we should simply strive for obtaining something that is "true enough" for all the purposes we are interested in - **epistemic statements are acceptable if they are true enough**.
+Elgin proposes that instead, we should simply strive for obtaining something that is "true enough" for all the purposes we are interested in - **epistemic statements are proper/acceptable if they are true enough**.

 Elgin proposes that understanding is more important than truth, and sometimes false beliefs can lead to good understanding.
 For example, thought experiments might be impossible/absurd, but they can help shed light on an idea and help people understand certain situations.